 This study has revealed that droppings, soil, and used water in Poultry farm can be a channel or vehicle for potential environmental pollution if not properly handled at the time of disposal.

-Also, revealed that there was a higher microbial load and frequency of occurrence on the soil and droppings respectively, indicating improper hygienic practice.
+It also revealed that there was a higher microbial load and frequency of occurrence on the soil and droppings respectively, indicating improper hygienic practice.

 Therefore, it is crucial to encourage holistic sanitary approach among poultry workers to reduce negative impact of these harmful microbes to the birds, humans, and the environment to its barest minimum.